martinsjoeborg/dog-training-blockchain-app/README.md

 # dogBlockchainBCU
+<p>This was the first group-project in our course "blockchain development" at Medieinstitutet.
+The following contributers github is: jacksmithinsulander, Gitmazter, ZarinaMye, kdb11, emelieribring, me and oscarkannerstedt.</p> <br>
 <p> We have built a proof-of-concept blockchain web-application that allows users to "buy" and "train" dogs as NFT´s.
 We have used 3 different APIs for this app: <br>
 </p>
 <ul>